Air transport in Vietnam: VietJet Air

 VietJet Air is the first low-cost airlines in Vietnam.
 Launched at the end of 2009, Vietjet Air is now even larger than Jetstar Pacific Airlines.
 Vietjet Air operates flights to 17 airports in Vietnam and to 13 airports in other countries.

 Hai Au Aviation

 Established in 2011, Hai Au Aviation operates Cessna 208 Caravan seaplanes on scenic flights.

 Airports and infrastructure

 There are 22 airports in operations throughout Vietnam, of which 9 are international.
 Tan Son Nhat International Airport, Noi Bai International Airport and Da Nang International Airport are the major gateways, handling most of international flights.
+A new airport is currently being built, Long Thanh International Airport, also serving Ho Chi Minh City.